 Welcome to Blackheath Weather.
 Blackheath is a village high in the world heritage listed Blue Mountains of NSW.
 For an instant graphical weather update, go to the Local Weather Guide where you will also find Winter Cold Outbreak News, Local Weather News - including fire news.
 View the Twitter Timeline for instant, abbreviated weather reports and occasional photos.
 If the website timeline is missing below, you will see a 'Tweets by @BlackheathWx' below the radar image - you can click there also.
-More detailed weather information can be viewed from the links on the left.
+We also have an active, friendly Central Tablelands weather community on Facebook.

 128km Radar - Click for Loop - (C) BoM